TriKro/rsb-content/part3-generative_market_research/experience-sampling.md

 If you plan on a big amount of data you should have a team ready to analyze that data.
 Aim for a couple of analysis sessions; each after a certain amount of data is obtained.
 The first session will take the longest and depending on the amount of data could range from two hours to a day.

 You should offer your participants some kind of incentive.
-The amount depends on the number of questions answered — ranging from $5 to $50, a coupon or similar.
+The amount depends on the number of questions answered—ranging from $5 to $50, a coupon or similar.

 ## How To